M7 (Istanbul Metro)

 The M7, officially referred to as the M7 Yıldız–Mahmutbey metro line (M7 Yıldız–Mahmutbey metro hattı) is a rapid transit line of the Istanbul Metro system on the European part of Istanbul, Turkey.
+It is colored light pink on the maps and route signs.
+It is the first driverless rapid transit line of the European side of Istanbul.

-On 20 December 20, 2013, the line was commissioned to Kalyon Group for construction.
+On 20 December 2013, the line was commissioned to Kalyon Group for construction.
 The groundbreaking ceremony was held on 9 February 2014.
-The line is 20 km long with 19 stations.
+The line is 20 km long with 17 stations.